1956 Grand Canyon mid-air collision: Search and recovery

 The airspace over the canyon was not under any type of radar observation and there were no homing beacons, cockpit voice recorders, or flight data recorders aboard either aircraft.
 The last position reports received from the flights did not reflect their locations at the time of the collision.
 Also, there were no credible witnesses to the collision itself or the subsequent crashes.

-The only immediate indication of trouble was when United company radio operators in Salt Lake City and San Francisco heard a garbled transmission from Flight 718 (the DC7), the last from either aircraft.
+The only immediate indication of trouble was when United company radio operators in Salt Lake City and San Francisco heard a garbled transmission from Flight 718 (the DC-7), the last from either aircraft.
 Civil Aeronautics Board (CAB) accident investigation engineers later deciphered the transmission – which had been preserved on magnetic tape – as the voice of co-pilot Robert Harms declaring, "Salt Lake, [ah], 718 ... we are going in!"
 The shrill voice of Captain Shirley was heard in the background as, presumably futilely struggling with the controls, he implored the airplane to "[Pull] up!
 [Pull] up!" (bracketed words were inferred by investigators from the context and circumstances in which they were uttered).

 After neither flight reported their current position for some time, the two aircraft were declared to be missing, and search and rescue procedures started.
 The wreckage was first seen late in the day near the confluence of the Colorado and Little Colorado Rivers by Henry and Palen Hudgin, two brothers who operated Grand Canyon Airlines, a small air taxi service.
 During a trip earlier in the day, Palen had noted dense black smoke rising near Temple Butte, the crash site of the Constellation, but had dismissed it as brush set ablaze by lightning.

 However, upon hearing of the missing airliners, Palen decided that what he had seen might have been smoke from a post-crash fire.
 He and his brother flew a light aircraft (a Piper Tri-Pacer) deep into the canyon and searched near the location of the smoke.
 The Constellation's empennage was found, and the brothers reported their findings to authorities.
 The following day, the two men pinpointed the wreckage of the DC-7.
 Numerous helicopter missions were subsequently flown down to the crash sites to find and attempt to identify victims, as well as recover wreckage for accident analysis, a difficult and dangerous process due to the rugged terrain and unpredictable air currents.

 The aft fuselage fragment of United Flight 718, with text reading "[D]C-7 Mainliner", on Chuar Butte.

 The airlines hired the Swiss Air-Rescue and some Swiss mountain climbers to go to the scene where the aircraft fuselages had crashed.
 They were to gather the remains of the passengers and their personal effects.
 This was given considerable publicity in U.S. news releases at the time because of the ruggedness of the terrain where the fuselages came to rest.

 Burial site and memorial for the TWA passengers and crew, Citizens Cemetery, Flagstaff, Arizona.
 1956 funeral photo from Life magazine.